BlinkSun/EnderChest/README.md

 **EnderChests** do not drop their contents when broken.
 Items placed inside will remain present even if all instances of them are destroyed, and can be accessed by placing a new EnderChest.

+**EnderChests** cannot be made into double chests and cannot be placed adjacent to another chest.

 # Installation
 1. Drop it into your /plugins folder.
 2. Restart your server.